 On my second order I picked up a Wondercolour Cream Eyeshadow Stick which certainly seems to be a favourite buy with subscribers.
 I couldn’t decide on a colour to try so I opted for black because I knew that I could work with it for a smoky eyed look.
 I’ve noticed that it’s really long lasting stuff and doesn’t easily rub off.
 Then to go with my non existent foundation wearing days, I added a Foundation Buffing Brush to my order.
 I’d seen this recommended by The Pampered Wolf on You Tube and thought it would be a good idea to add one to my collection for future foundation wearing.
 It’s super soft yet firm and it’s brilliant to work with.

 The big splurge item for my second order was the coveted Super Healthy Skin that people save all their allowance up for.
 It’s packed with loads of ingredients to make it a goody, but so far I’m not thinking it’s amazing like I was expecting.
 I’m not sure what I was expecting to be fair, but I don’t feel that my skin feels like you’d expect an expensive to cream to make it feel.
 The Japanfusion cream gets my vote over this one at the moment.

 Which makes me move onto the Super Retinol Night Renewal Moisturiser which is part of a range that I was keen to try.
-Apparently anyone over the age of 35, needs to be incorporating this range into their regime.
+Beauty Pie recommend that anyone over the age of 35, needs to be incorporating this range into their regime.
 The retinol serum is infused with lactic and hyaluronic acids, and a concentrated, barrier-repairing ceramide blend to help protect, brighten, hydrate, smooth fine lines and soothe your skin.
 It certainly feels lovely on the skin and very nourishing and it’s one that I’ll continue using as I like to use separate creams for day and night, night being the cream that works all the magic – I hope!